-- 1. Must be actively attending or graduated within the past 12 months: - (a) A vocational or technical high school located in Massachusetts; or - (b) A Career Technical Initiative (CTI) program offered through a Massachusetts-based vocational or technical high school; or - (c) An After Dark program offered through a Massachusetts-based vocational or technical high school; or - (d) A training/career pathway program approved for participation in this program by MassCEC. - 2.
-Vocational High School students must meet the following: - (a) Be a rising senior and in good standing; and - (b) Be approved to participate in a co-op by their school's administration.
+1. Must be actively attending or graduated within the past 12 months:

+- (a) A vocational or technical high school located in Massachusetts; or - (a) A Career Technical Initiative (CTI) program offered through a Massachusetts-based vocational or technical high school; or - (b) An After Dark program offered through a Massachusetts-based vocational or technical high school; or - (c) A training/career pathway program approved for participation in this program by MassCEC.

+2. Vocational High School students must meet the following:

+- (a) Be eligible to participate in their school's co-op program and in good standing; and - (b) Be approved to participate in a co-op by their school's administration.

-- 3. Students participating in an After Dark program are eligible to participate, but should utilize a co-op coordinator or other career services support staff to apply to this program.
-If the student does not have access to this, please contact MassCEC at internships@masscec.com - 4.
-If a student has graduated, is over 18, and no longer has access to their co-op coordinator, they may register themselves in the portal.
-If they are under 18, they should contact internships@masscec.com to discuss a parent/guardian approval.
+Students participating in an After Dark program are eligible to participate but should utilize a co-op coordinator or other career services support staff to apply to this program.
+If the student does not have access to this, please contact MassCEC at internships@masscec.com - (c) If a student has graduated, is over 18, and no longer has access to their co-op coordinator, they may register themselves in the portal.
+If they are under 18, they should contact internships@masscec.com to discuss parent/guardian approval.